 Another advantage is that you can sail away on your honeymoon immediately after the wedding.
 Some couples encourage friends and family to cruise along with them; others schedule the wedding when the ship is in port and wave bon voyage to guests afterward.

-On Princess, Azamara, and Celebrity cruises can you be married by the captain while the ship is at sea.
-On all other lines, you will have to wed while the ship is in port and have an authorized officiant.
+On a few cruise lines you can you be married by the captain while the ship is at sea.
+On other lines, you will have to wed while the ship is in port and have an authorized officiant.

 Depending on whether a couple is outgoing or not, they may not like being assigned to a large table and dining with strangers.
 Now that several cruise lines are more flexible about dining times and seating, that's less of a problem - and no problem at all, if you bring your guests along on the cruise!